Galzai/pico_fota_bootloader/README.md

-# Raspberry Pi Pico W FOTA Bootloader
+# Raspberry Pi Pico  FOTA Bootloader

 This bootloader allows you to perform secure `Firmware Over The Air (FOTA)` OTA updates with the Raspberry Pi Pico W board.
 It contains all required linker scripts that will adapt your application to the new application memory layout.
+This fork of the bootloader supports both RP2040 and RP2350 chips.

 The memory layout is as follows: